IDC: Smartphone shipments down 6% in Q3 2018, Huawei maintains lead over Apple

 Next quarter could be particularly interesting.
 Samsung typically dominates the first three quarters of the year, while Apple wins the fourth quarter.
 Will Q4 2018 follow the usual order (Apple, Samsung, Huawei) or will we see another shakeup?
 And, more importantly, what will the overall numbers show for the full year?

-“The race at the top of the market continues to be a heated one as Huawei once again slipped past Apple to the second position,” IDC research manager Anthony Scarsella said in a statement.
-“Although Huawei may have beat out Apple in Q3, the holiday quarter could have Apple as the market leader thanks to the launch of three new bezel-less devices.
-No matter who leads in the overall market the holiday quarter should be an exciting one with a wide selection of new flagship devices available.
+“The race at the top of the market continues to be a heated one, as Huawei once again slipped past Apple to the second position,” IDC research manager Anthony Scarsella said in a statement.
+“Although Huawei may have beat out Apple in Q3, the holiday quarter could have Apple as the market leader, thanks to the launch of three new bezel-less devices.
+No matter who leads in the overall market, the holiday quarter should be an exciting one with a wide selection of new flagship devices available.
 With the new iPhones, Mate 20, Pixel 3, V40, Note 9, and OnePlus 6T, we can expect consumers will have a plethora of options when upgrade time approaches.
 The vast selection of high-priced handsets should move ASPs in a positive direction come next quarter.”